fiesta-cfd/fiesta/docs/source/userguide.rst

 Input File Options Reference
 ===============================================================================
 Parameters that take boolean values can be specified in several ways with either a numerical value (1 or 0) or with a string specifier.
-Srting specifiers are not case-sensitive.
-String specifiers may be surrounded by periods (like in fortran `.TRUE.`).
+String specifiers are not case-sensitive.
+String specifiers may be surrounded by periods (like in Fortran `.TRUE.`).
 For example the following are all equivalent:
 .. code-block:: lua